-(January 21 - February 1)
+(January 20 - February 1)

-Texas Tech University HSC School of Medicine participates in the match with the other Texas Schools listed on the application form.
-The Match system in which Texas Tech University HSC has participated since 1999 will continue.
-All interviewed applicants, whether they have been accepted to a Texas medical school (TMDSAS) during the Rolling Admission Session or not, will enter into the Match.
+TTUHSC School of Medicine participates in the match with the other Texas schools listed on the application form.
+The Match system in which TTUHSC School of Medicine has participated since 1999 will continue.
+All interviewed TMDSAS applicants, whether they have been accepted to a Texas medical school during the Rolling Admission Session or not, will enter into the Match.
 It is important to understand that an applicant does not give up his/her place in a medical school where he/she received an offer during the rolling admissions session (except for those from which the applicant withdrew prior to the match).
-Interviewed applicant preference lists and medical school rank lists are due on January 21.
-"Match Day", the day where interviewed applicants find out about their status, will be February 1.
-Results of the Match will be listed on the web (at TMDSAS & TTUHSC SOM) and acceptance letters mailed February 1.
+Interviewed applicant preference lists and medical school rank lists are due on January 20.
+Match Day, the day where interviewed applicants find out about their status, will be February 1.
+Results of the Match will be released by TMDSAS on February 1.